A significance test for the lasso: Significance testing in linear modeling. Significance testing in linear modeling

-See Figure \ref{fig:covtestqq} for a quantile-quantile plot of $T_1$ versus an $\Exp(1)$ variate for the same fully null example ($\beta^*=0$) used in Figure \ref{fig:chisqqq}; this shows that the weak convergence to $\Exp(1)$ can be quite fast, as the quantiles are decently matched even for $p=10$.
-Before proving this limiting distribution in Sections \ref{sec:orthx} (for an orthogonal $X$) and \ref{sec:genx} (for a general $X$), we give an example of its application to real data, and discuss issues related to practical usage.
-We also derive useful alternative expressions for the statistic, discuss the connection to degrees of freedom, and review related work.
+See Figure~\ref{fig1}(b) for a quantile--quantile plot of $T_1$ versus an $\Exp(1)$ variate for the same fully null example ($\beta^*=0$) used in Figure~\ref{fig1}(a); this shows that the weak convergence to $\Exp(1)$ can be quite fast, as the quantiles are decently matched even for $p=10$.
+Before proving this limiting distribution in Sections~\ref{secorthx} (for an orthogonal $X$) and~\ref{secgenx} (for a general $X$), we give an example of its application to real data, and discuss issues related to practical usage.
+We also derive useful alternative expressions for the statistic, present a connection to degrees of freedom, review related work, and finally, discuss the null hypothesis in more detail.